refinedev/refine/documentation/blog/2022-11-17-antd-dynamic-form.md

 In the code above, we destructured the **formProps** and `saveButtonProps` properties from the `useForm` hook, then we passed them to the `<Create>` and `<Form>` components, respectively.

-The `formProps` property contains all the necessary properties for the form to handle the Post request for its data automatically.
+The `formProps` property contains all the necessary properties for the form to handle the POST request for its data automatically.

 The `saveButtonProps` property handles the submission functionality of the form via the save button.